 Booker Acquisition: In March 2018, Tesco completed its acquisition of wholesaler Booker for £3.7 billion.
 Booker supplies 120,000 retailers and it also owns the Londis, Budgens and Premier brands.
 The deal faced significant regulatory scrutiny but because Tesco and Booker do not directly compete, the deal went ahead.
 This deal allowed Tesco to incorporate wholesale products into its stores.

 Sale of Korean unit: In 2015 Tesco sold its Korean unit, Homeplus, for £4.2 billion.
 This was a successful move to balance the books.
 The funds gained from this were used for investment and to pay off debts.
 The supermarket had suffered a staggering £6.4 billion in the year to February 2015 so drastic action was needed.

 Tesco has appeared to have turned a corner in its fortunes.
 After the accounting scandal and the £6.4 billion loss in 2015, it has worked hard to claw its way back to profits.
-Like for like sales rose 2.2% in the year to February 2018 and it seems like Tesco is back on track.
-The fall in the value of the pound after the Brexit vote also didn’t have a huge impact.
-The Asda-Sainsbury merger however, is potentially the most significant challenge facing Tesco.
-This deal is likely to shape the supermarket sector and could see Tesco knocked off top spot.
+In q1 2019, Tesco posted str The fall in the value of the pound after the Brexit vote and the subsequent uncertainty has not had a significant impact.
+The Asda-Sainsbury merger posed a significant challenge for Tesco.
+In April 2019 however, the deal was blocked by the CMA so Tesco can breathe easy for now.
 Tesco’s turnaround has been strong so far but rocky roads may be ahead.